reductstore/reductstore/docs/http-api/server-api.md

 ---
-description: HTTP methods to get information about a Reduct Storage instance
+description: HTTP methods to get information about a ReductStore instance
 ---

 # Server API